South Valley, New Mexico Weather

 - What is the coldest month in South Valley?

-- December is typically coldest, averaging about 37°F.
+- December is South Valley's coldest month, averaging about 37°F.

 - When can I start a vegetable garden in South Valley?